Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-The search engine consists of two processes: (1) indexing of text records from a SQL database, (2) retrieving relevant records to a given query\footnote{We use the terms ``documents'' to refer to the records of the logging system, i.e., short documents.}.
-In the first prototype, we address a problem of the domain-specific language by using context expansion (i.e., adding definitions of some domain terms to the documents) and encoding documents with fastText (i.e., distributed word representation capable of handling out-of-vocabulary domain words).
+\paragraph{MVP requirements for the prototype development} From the exploration phase and workshop, we deduct the following main requirements for the prototype: The search engine of the prototype shall be designed in a typical IR process architecture: (1) indexing of text records from a SQL database, (2) retrieving relevant records to a given query\footnote{We use the terms ``documents'' to refer to the records of the logging system, i.e., short documents.}.
+The most challenging requirement for the MVP is to tackle the problem described in the domain-specific language and technical style of the text records.
+It should use context expansion (i.e., adding definitions and descriptions of technical codes to the documents) and encoding documents vector word representation capable of handling out-of-vocabulary domain words, e.g., fastText.
+Furthermore, the MVP is supposed to be seamlessly integrated into the main software application.